AdrKacz/super-duper-guacamole/README.md

 AWA wants everyone to be able to look into its source code and to learn with it.

-However, AWA doesn't want you to steal its source code and use it opr modify it for your own business.
+However, AWA doesn't want you to steal its source code and use it or modify it for your own business.

-AWA lets you explore its code and you will enjoy!
+AWA lets you explore its code and hope you will enjoy!

 **Feel free to open an _ISSUE_ for anything you thing should be improved or fixed.**